How to Plan an Optimised Truck Route: Step-by-Step Guide

 3. Which Tour Type Should You Choose: Single-Day or Multi-Day?

-Click the clock icon in the Planner to enable time-based routing and select a tour type:
+Click the clock icon in the Planner Module to enable time-based routing and select a tour type:

 - Single-Day: All stops must be completed within one calendar day